firassziedan/objectionjs-graphql/README.md

 # Extending your schema with subscriptions

 When you want to implement a real-time behavior in your app like push notifications, you basically have two options in
-graphql: subscriptions and live queries.
-The first approach is focused on events and granular control over updates, while the other is based on smart live queries, where most of real-time magic is hidden from the client.
+GraphQl: subscriptions and live queries.
+The first approach focuses on events and granular control over updates, while the other is based on smart live queries, where most real-time magic is hidden from the client.
 We'd like to stick with the first approach since there are some decent implementations out there like [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) by Apollo.